SparkerData/OSRS-Safe-Haven-Assets/README.md

 ---

-## 📄 Project Description
+## Project Description
 **OSRS Safe Haven Assets** is a full-stack data analytics project built on a fun dataset: the Grand Exchange prices from Old School RuneScape.

-- **Python** — pulls item prices via the OSRS Wiki API, stores them in SQLite.
+- **Python** for data ingestion, storing OSRS Wiki API data in SQLite
-- **SQL** — creates tables and views for returns, drawdowns, and market indexes.
+- **SQL** for returns, drawdowns, and market index modeling
-- **Power BI** — interactive dashboard for rolling volatility, drawdowns, and leaderboards.
+- **Power BI** for an interactive dashboard with volatility charts and leaderboards
-- **DAX** — measures for volatility, max drawdown, and a composite Safe Haven Score.
+- **DAX** for volatility, max drawdown, and a composite Safe Haven Score

 This project demonstrates:
-- Data engineering (ETL and pipeline design)
+- Data engineering through ETL and pipeline design
-- Time-series & financial-style analysis
+- Time-series and financial-style analysis
-- Data visualization & storytelling with Power BI
+- Data visualization and storytelling with Power BI
-- A creative crossover between **gaming economics** and **financial analytics**
+- A creative crossover between gaming economics and financial analytics

 ---

-## ❓ Problem
+## Problem
 In financial markets, investors look for “safe haven assets” like gold or bonds that hold value during downturns.
-Could similar behavior be found in **RuneScape’s Grand Exchange** — a player-driven economy with thousands of tradeable items?
+Could similar behavior be found in RuneScape’s Grand Exchange, a player-driven economy with thousands of tradeable items?

 ---

+## Financial Analysis Context
+In finance, a market downturn is typically defined as a sustained decline in asset prices, often measured by peak-to-trough drawdowns or broad index losses over time.
+Downturns can be triggered by many factors, such as shifts in supply and demand, macroeconomic events, or sudden shocks that reduce investor confidence.
+The result is increased volatility and sharper drawdowns as market participants sell off riskier assets.

+The purpose of this project was to apply those same concepts to a virtual economy, Old School RuneScape’s Grand Exchange.
+By calculating volatility and drawdowns on in-game items, the analysis highlights which assets behave like safe havens, retaining value when the broader market weakens.
+This demonstrates how financial analysis techniques can be adapted to unconventional datasets and provides a practical way to connect data engineering, SQL modeling, and visualization skills to real-world economic principles.

+---

-## 🔎 Approach
+## Approach
 1. **Data ingestion**
-   - Pulled item mappings and daily price time series from the [OSRS Wiki API](https://prices.runescape.wiki/).
+   - Pulled item mappings and daily price time series from the [OSRS Wiki API](https://prices.runescape.wiki/)
-   - Stored ~500+ high-volume items in a local SQLite database.
+   - Stored ~500 high-volume items in a local SQLite database

 2. **Data modeling**
-   - SQL views for returns, rolling volatility, drawdowns, and a market index.
+   - SQL views for returns, rolling volatility, drawdowns, and a market index
-   - Exported cleaned CSVs for easy import into Power BI.
+   - Exported cleaned CSVs for easy import into Power BI

-3. **Analysis & scoring**
+3. **Analysis and scoring**
    - DAX measures for:
      - Rolling 30-day volatility
      - Max drawdown
      - Composite Safe Haven Score (low volatility + shallow drawdown = safer)

 4. **Visualization**
-   - Power BI dashboard with slicers, time-series charts, and leaderboards.
+   - Power BI dashboard with slicers, time-series charts, and leaderboards
-   - Users can filter to a specific item and instantly compare stability.
+   - Users can filter to a specific item and instantly compare stability

 ---

-## 📊 Solution (Dashboard)
+## Solution (Dashboard)
 The final dashboard includes:
-- **Interactive slicer** → choose any tradeable item.
+- Interactive slicer to choose any tradeable item
-- **Rolling volatility chart** → see how stable prices are over time.
+- Rolling volatility chart to see how stable prices are over time
-- **Drawdown analysis** → measure worst peak-to-trough declines.
+- Drawdown analysis to measure worst peak-to-trough declines
-- **Leaderboard** → rank items by Safe Haven Score.
+- Leaderboard to rank items by Safe Haven Score

 ![Leaderboard Screenshot](docs/leaderboard.png)
+*Safe Haven Leaderboard, ranking items by volatility and drawdowns*

 ---

-## 🛠️ Tech Stack
+## Tech Stack
 - **Python** — requests, pandas, sqlite3
 - **SQL** — schema, views, and metrics
 - **Power BI** — dashboard visuals